EU-U.S. Privacy Shield and Swiss-U.S. Privacy Shield Policy

 16. Access Requests by Public Authorities.
 Zebra will comply with lawful requests for information from law enforcement and national security agencies.

-Zebra complies with the U.S.-Swiss Safe Harbor Framework as set forth by the U.S. Department of Commerce regarding the collection, use, and retention of personal information from Switzerland.
-Zebra has certified that it adheres to the U.S.-Swiss Safe Harbor Privacy Principles of notice, choice, onward transfer, security, data integrity, access, and enforcement.
-For Swiss citizens and residents, if there is any conflict between this Privacy Shield Policy and the U.S.-Swiss Safe Harbor Privacy Principles, the U.S.-Swiss Safe Harbor Privacy Principles shall govern.
+Zebra complies with the Swiss-U.S Privacy shield Framework as set forth by the U.S. Department of Commerce regarding the collection, use, and retention of personal information from Switzerland.
+Zebra has certified that it adheres to the Swiss-U.S. Privacy Shield Privacy Principles of notice, choice, onward transfer, security, data integrity, access, and enforcement.
+For Swiss citizens and residents, if there is any conflict between this Privacy Shield Policy and the Swiss-U.S. Privacy Shield Privacy Principles, the Swiss-U.S. Privacy Shield Privacy Principles shall govern.
 Swiss citizens and residents with inquiries or complaints regarding this Privacy Shield Policy should first contact Zebra using the contact information below.
-To learn more about the U.S.-Swiss Safe Harbor and to view Zebra’s certification page, please visit http://export.gov/safeharbor/swiss/index.asp.
+To learn more about the Swiss-U.S Privacy Shield and to view Zebra’s certification page, please visit www.privacyshield.gov

 Zebra Contact Information